 She also completed a geriatric orthopaedic trauma fellowship at the University of Minnesota, a program focused solely on the orthopaedic and interdisciplinary care of the elderly and the only fellowship of its kind.

-Dr. Sorich joined the UT Southwestern faculty in 2019.
+Board certified in orthopaedic surgery, Dr. Sorich joined the UT Southwestern faculty in 2019.

 She serves as the Geriatric Orthopaedic Educational Editor for the Orthopaedic Trauma Association and is a member of American Shoulder and Elbow Surgeons, the Texas Osteopathic Medical Association, and the Texas Orthopaedic Association, among many other professional organizations.